defunSM/Data-Science-Portfolio/Diasaster Response Classification/README.md

 ---
 ### NLP pipeline
 ---
+process_data.py, write a data cleaning pipeline that:

+    Loads the messages and categories datasets
+    Merges the two datasets
+    Cleans the data
+    Stores it in a SQLite database

 #### Tokenization
 ---
 ### ML pipeline
 ---
-The machine learning script, train_classifier.py, runs in the terminal without errors.
-The script takes the database file path and model file path, creates and trains a classifier, and stores the classifier into a pickle file to the specified model file path.
+train_classifier.py, write a machine learning pipeline that:

+    Loads data from the SQLite database
+    Splits the dataset into training and test sets Builds a text processing and machine learning pipeline Trains and tunes a model using GridSearchCV Outputs results on the test set
+    Exports the final model as a pickle file

 #### MultiOutputClassifier
 ---